seedyee/react-kitty/readme.md

 - Extreme live development - hot reloading of client/server source with high level of error tolerance.
 - Express server with a basic security configuration using *hpp* and *helmet*.
 - *ReactJS* as the view layer.
+- Redux for state manage
+- Redux Saga for side effects manage
 - React Router as the router.
+- React Router redux - Ruthlessly simple bindings to keep react-router and redux in sync.
 - *React Helmet* allowing control of the page title/meta/styles/scripts from within your components.
 Direct control for your SEO needs.
 - CSS Support with CSS modules and additional flexible full PostCSS chain for advanced transformations e.g. autoprefixer
 - Fully integrated asset support for referencing files in CSS and JavaScript.